Can I send flowers to the ICU?

 No, you cannot send flowers to the ICU.
-Any time someone wants us to send flowers to the patient in the ICU we suggest sending few balloons or a plush, instead.
+We typically suggest sending few balloons or a plush, instead.

-I firmly believe that flowers heal the soul.
-However, when someone is in ICU, doctors and nurses need to focus on healing the body, and there is no room for flowers or any other organic material.
+We firmly believe that flowers help heal the soul.
+However, when someone is in ICU, doctors and nurses need to focus on healing the body, and there is no room for flowers or any other organic materials.

 To ensure you are sending appropriate gift to the hospital, it is not the bad idea to check with the family member and ask directly if they need something.
 Also, you can call hospital directly to inquire.
 Scent & Violet delivers flowers and gifts to most of the hospitals in Houston, Katy, Sugar Land, Richmond, Bellaire, and Cypress.
 For a directory of hospitals and medical centers in Houston area please visit our hospital directory page.
 If you need further information, or help selecting appropriate gift to send to the ICU (or any other hospital department) call us.